2015 Call for Applications to the Leadership Institute for Women in Psychology

-The American Psychological Association Committee on Women in Psychology (CWP) announces its seventh annual Leadership Institute for Women in Psychology (LIWP) to be held on Monday, Aug.
-4, through Wednesday, Aug.
-6, 2014, and Wednesday, March 25 through Thursday, March 26, 2015, in Washington, D.C.
+The American Psychological Association announces its eighth annual Leadership Institute for Women in Psychology (LIWP) to be held on Tuesday, Oct.
+27, through Thursday, Oct.
+29, 2015, and Wednesday, March 30 through Thursday, March 31, 2016, in Washington, D.C.
 This year we are accepting approximately 20 mid-career women psychologists who work full time in academic or academic medical settings, and approximately 20 mid-career women psychologists who work primarily in clinical or consulting settings.
 Mid-career women psychologists in leadership roles in integrated primary care settings in academic health centers, public, community or private sectors are encouraged to apply as well.

 This is a competitive process and modesty is not helpful in this regard.
 The applications for each group (a. academic/academic medical and b. clinical/consulting) are different.
 Please complete one application only, for the group with which you most clearly identify and for which you meet the eligibility criteria discussed below.